 Contractors seeking TrustMark certification must demonstrate technical competence, robust trading practices and a commitment to customer service.
 Saint-Gobain offers training to help installers demonstrate compliance with the competency requirements.
 To register for a course, please visit the following sites:

-Qualifying homeowners can apply for Green Homes Grant vouchers valued up to £5,000.
+Qualifying homeowners could apply for Green Homes Grant vouchers valued up to £5,000.
 These vouchers can cover up to two-thirds of the total cost of work.
 Some lower-income households may be eligible for vouchers of up to £10,000 and which cover up to 100% of the cost of work.

 To be eligible for a Green Homes Grant, homeowners must live in England.
 They must also own their own home (or park home on a residential site) or be a residential landlord in the private or social rented sector.